 Have you ever noticed how there are some cookbooks you refer to again and again, even though you have dozens of others sitting around collecting dust?
 These “foundation” or cornerstone cookbooks are important because they help define your experience – and overall success – in the kitchen.

 The best cookbooks can help you master the basics and give you the confidence to challenge yourself to reach new levels.
 At their best, you will find these exemplary collections are more of a culinary master course than a mere collection of interesting recipes.
-If you are looking for a new resource like this to add to your collection, you may want to take a look at The Science of Good Cooking, by the editors at Cook’s Illustrated and America’s Test Kitchen.
+If you are looking for a new resource like this to add to your collection, you may want to take a look at The Science of Good Cooking by the editors at Cook’s Illustrated and America’s Test Kitchen. (affiliate link, I may receive a commission at no cost to you for any purchases made through these links) .

 This impressive collection of culinary know-how serves as an interesting blend of functional cookbook and scientific textbook that promises to show you how to “master 50 simple concepts” in exchange for “a lifetime of success in the kitchen.”